 If a taxpayer has an AFS, the item is recognized in income no later than when that item is taken into account as revenue in the taxpayer's AFS.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(b).)
-In order to ensure compliance with the AFS income inclusion rule, the proposed regulations define "revenue" broadly to include all transaction price amounts, such as gains, profits and income, that are includible in gross income under tax code Section 61.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(4)) In other words, the inclusion of an item of income in an AFS overrides the normal accrual method of accounting rules.
+In order to ensure compliance with the AFS income inclusion rule, the Proposed Regulations define "revenue" broadly to include all transaction price amounts, such as gains, profits and income, that are includible in gross income under Code § 61.
+In other words, the inclusion of an item of income in an AFS overrides the normal accrual method of accounting rules.
 In addition, if a taxpayer is subject to multiple performance obligations pursuant to a single contract, such as distinct obligations to provide goods and services, it must separately account for each performance obligation.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(3).)